 Secondary computer events that can result in unexpected account log out

 For security and service stability reasons, the system can log out a user due to the following

 - Computer background software tasks (such as an anti-spam or data maintenance) that can automatically purge or otherwise alter a browser’s session or cookie data

 - Pop-up and ad blockers that are used in extensions

 - Browser settings that do not allow some cookies or clear cookies automatically when you close the browser.
 (E.G.: For chrome browsers, enter the following into the address bar

 chrome://settings/content/cookies and disable ‘clear cookies when you quit Chrome’

 - Corrupt browser cache (need to close all browser tabs, completely clear the cache and restart the computer).
 In some cases, if there are significant issues with the browser and most websites, the browser may need to be reinstalled

 - Using the service while a mobile device switches cell towers and changes its IP address

 - Intermittent issues with the Internet connection which prevents a browser from communicating to TraceMyIP servers.
-In some cases, these connections issues cannot be easily confirmed when using a computer.
-Intermittent Internet connection problems are generally attributed to a WiFi interference or a poor WiFi signal, intermittent hardware connections between the modem, router and the computer or an ISP provider issues.
-If all devices connected to your home or business network experience the same connection issue, you may need to contact your ISP provider for an additional testing and help.
+In some cases, these connection issues cannot be easily confirmed when using a computer.
+Intermittent Internet connection problems are generally attributed to WiFi interference or a poor WiFi signal, intermittent hardware connections between the modem, router, and computer or ISP provider issues.
+If all devices connected to your home or business network experience the same connection issue, you may need to contact your ISP provider for additional testing and help.

 - An incorrect current computer time setting that can result in an improper browser security cookies time stamping